Our Investment strategy

 Investment decisions taken by Cabinet will be subject to the fulfilment of the minimum criteria set out within the Strategy, satisfaction with the business case and risk assessment, and will have regard to the recommendation of the IGB.
 Acquisitions and development opportunities that do not meet the minimum criteria set out within the Strategy may still be considered, where they would bring other compelling benefits to the District, but would require Cabinet approval.

-Cabinet is required to approve investment in new capital schemes prior to any expenditure being incurred (subject to 6.6 below) and Council approval will be required if additional, or the re-profiling of, funding is required.
+Cabinet is required to approve investment in new capital schemes prior to any expenditure being incurred (subject to 6.6 below) and our approval will be required if additional, or the re-profiling of, funding is required.
 There may be occasions when an investment opportunity may be lost by the market need for speed; in these exceptional cases, decisions may be taken by the Leader after consultation with IGB and in accordance with the Access to Information Procedure Rules as set out in the Constitution and a full report will be prepared to inform the decision, fully outlining the opportunities and risks.
 The requirements relating to the giving of notice of the decision in the Forward Plan and for call-in of any decision shall apply unless the urgency procedures in our Constitution are required to be used for urgent investment decisions.

 To enable the timely and decisive decision making which is essential in this type of industry, to respond to opportunities as they arise, regular meetings of the IGB will be scheduled.
 Our Scheme of Delegations provides the basis for enabling Officers to progress investment opportunities, including due diligence checks and the submission of non-binding offers in line with market practice.